QuantConnect/Documentation/v2/our-platform/api-reference/live-algorithm-management.rst

 CashBook Object
 ===============

 Keeps track of the different cash holdings of an algorithm.
-Is also a Dictionary of Cash objects.
+Is a Dictionary of Cash objects.

 Attributes
 ^^^^^^^^^^